-One of the benefits of e-commerce is the use of electronic signatures and digital signatures.
-Using digital signatures helps you save time, money, manpower, and keeps everyone safe.
-It’s the most efficient way to conduct business, sign documents, finalize agreements, and close deals—talk about functionality.
-Digital signatures are:
+One of the benefits of e-commerce is the adoption and use of electronic signatures and digital signatures.
+Using digital signatures helps you save time, money, and manpower.
+It’s the most efficient way to conduct business, sign documents, finalize agreements, and close deals.

-- Completely contactless; both parties sign from their own computers or mobile devices wherever they are currently located.
+- Completely contactless – The parties involved, wherever they are located, can sign from their own computers or mobile devices.
 This can either be through a touchscreen with a stylus, your cursor, or even an image of your signature that you upload.

-- Safe.
-Digital signatures use encryption features that ensure the safety and integrity of the document being signed and the signatures being obtained.
+- Safe – Digital signatures use encryption features to ensure the safety and integrity of the document being signed, and the signatures being obtained.

-- Time saving and efficient.
-What could take days via mail or hours in person can now be handled in minutes via email and an electronic document.
-Employees and contract holders can easily sign PDF documents and become part of the workflow that much faster.
+- Time-saving and efficient – Something that took days via mail or hours in person can now be handled in minutes via email through an electronic document.
+Employees and contract holders can use it to easily sign PDF documents (among other formats) and become part of the workflow that’s much faster.

-If you’re ready to begin using electronic and digital signatures, we can help you get a head start.
-We’ll discuss what digital signatures actually are, how they differ from electronic signatures, what you’ll need to create them, and how Revv can help you with document approval and e-signature collection.
+If you’re ready to begin using electronic and digital signatures, we can get you a head start.
+We’ll discuss what digital signatures actually are, how they differ from electronic signatures, what’s needed to create them, and how Revv can help you with document approval and e-signature collection.

 What is a Digital Signature?

 A digital signature, like an electronic signature, is a method of obtaining a signature on a document without pen and paper.
-It differs in how it determines that the signer is who they say they are.
+It’s distinguished by how it determines the signer’s identity.

-In other words, a digital signature differs from an electronic signature in terms of how it goes about authentication.
+In other words, a digital signature differs from an electronic signature in terms of its authentication process.

 Here’s a brief description of how both electronic signatures and digital signatures work to authenticate and secure signatures.